18F/identity-pki/doc/adr/0002-gitlab-auth.md

-# Architecture Decision Record: Using Login.gov as Primary Gitlab Auth
+# Architecture Decision Record 2: Using Login.gov as Primary Gitlab Auth

 > Use Login for authenticating users on our CI/CD tooling.